Cyb3r-Assassin/Phase_Blaster/README.md

 application_dir/nmap/all_hosts/msf/host.xml

 **USEAGE:**
-Create 2 files in the same directory you have Phase_blaster.sh residing in, one named "ips" the other "exclude".
+Create 2 files in the same directory you have Phase_blaster residing in, one named "ips" the other "exclude".
 Place all of your ip ranges separated via line breaks into the ips file.
 Any ip's you need excluded from the scans in the exclude file in the same manner.

 **call phase_blaster as follows**